Beakyn/bkn-chromium/README.md

 > This project its in **alpha** so don't use it in production

 A generic Chromium Puppeteer renderer with domain whitelist support hosted on Zeit Now.

+> This project its based on this blog post and example https://zeit.co/blog/serverless-chrome